On the Serre conjecture for Artin characters in the geometric case: Introduction

-The author first learned about the conjecture of Serre in the course given by Takeshi Saito in the University of Tokyo, when the author was a graduate student.
-Takeshi has always been generous enough to share wonderful problems and ideas with the author, without which the author's mathematical life would not have been so fruitful.
-It is the author's great honor and pleasure to dedicate this paper to Takeshi, in the occasion of his 60th birthday, with admiration and respect.
+The author first learned about the conjecture of Serre in the graduate course lecture given by Takeshi Saito at the Komaba campus of the University of Tokyo in the winter semester of 2004.
+Takeshi has always been generous enough to share wonderful problems and ideas with me, without which my mathematical life would not have been so fruitful.
+It is my great honor and pleasure to dedicate this article to Takeshi on the occasion of his 60th birthday, with admiration and respect.